greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 The first step to conducting a gap analysis is to establish a specific target objective.
 The next step is to analyze the current processes by collecting relevant data.
 The last step, after comparing the current state with the potential goals, draw a comprehensive plan for future develops.

 In the gap analysis template, it has the following components:
-1. Identify the current and future states.
+1. Defines the current and expected state.

 2. Describe the gap

-3. Bridging the gap.
+3. Narrow and improve the gap.

 There are some pro and con of GAP analysis.

 Advantage:

 Organization overview: a GAP analysis can provide a comprehensive overview of the product.
-The overview helps the organization identify gaps, analyze the reasons that led to the current position.
+This summary helps organizations define gaps and analyze the causes of the gaps.
 Establish the priorities of the requirements.

 Disadvantage: